iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 In this blog post, we explored the building blocks of differentially private training through two main approaches:

 - DP-SGD, which adds independent Gaussian noise at each iteration, with privacy amplification through careful subsampling
-- Matrix factorization mechanisms, which enable carefully correlated noise across iterations through optimized encoder-decoder pairs
+- Matrix factorization mechanisms, which enable carefully correlated noise across iterations through optimized encoder-decoder pairs.

 Both approaches offer viable paths to private deep learning, with different tradeoffs.
 While DP-SGD remains simpler to implement, matrix factorization mechanisms may achieve better privacy-utility tradeoffs in many settings.
 For practitioners looking to train neural networks with differential privacy, experimenting with both approaches may be valuable, as their relative performance can depend on factors like model architecture, dataset size, and privacy requirements.